Single Parent's Guide to Online Support Groups and How to Reduce Common Stressors

 Single-parent households face higher levels of financial insecurity than married households but the same expenses.

-For instance, American parents pay $14,117 yearly for center-based childcare providers on average.
+For instance, American parents pay an average of $14,117 yearly for center-based childcare providers.

 Consequently, single-parent households must spend over three times as much of their household income on childcare as other types of families.